Plantskydd Deer Repellent has a proven 12 year record

 Plantskydd works by emitting an odor that animals associate with predator activity, repelling the animal before it nibbles on plants.
 The odor is not unpleasant to the applicator.
 Research has proven that this is more effective than other repellent systems- where the animal needs to taste treated plants before being repelled.
 Once animals are attracted to an area and begin feeding, it is more difficult to discourage them from returning.
 Plantskydd stimulates a fear-based response which will have them looking for somewhere else to dine.

-Plantskydd’s long-term effectiveness is attributable to the tenacity of its 100% natural, vegetable oil binder in sticking to plants, even under severe snow/rainfall conditions: up to 6 months over winter.
+Plantskydd’s long-term effectiveness is attributable to its tenacity in sticking to plants—even under

 Which repellents actually work ?